Oh Nah: Balenciaga Is Selling A Trash Bag Inspired Handbag For $1,790 - NewsBreak

 Oh Nah: Balenciaga Is Selling A Trash Bag Inspired Handbag For $1,790

-Balenciaga is doubling down on their unusual approach to ready to wear fashion.
-They will be releasing trash bag inspired handbags that cost $1,790 dollars.
+Balenciaga is doubling down on its unusual approach to ready-to-wear fashion.
+They will be releasing trash bag-inspired handbags that cost $1,790.

-But to no surprise it is constructed of some exotic materials including calfskin leather for the body and the matching strap.
-Additionally, we get some a subtle logo placement at the bottom center of the bag.
-This piece will be available in several colors including blue, yellow and the classic white.View this post on Instagram
+But to no surprise, it is constructed of some exotic materials including calfskin leather for the body and the matching strap.
+Additionally, we get a subtle logo placement at the bottom center of the bag.
+This piece will be available in several colors including blue, yellow, and classic white.View this post on Instagram

 A post shared by HIGHSNOBIETY (@highsnobiety)

-This is not the first time Balenciaga has left the public in awe with some of their designs.
+This is not the first time Balenciaga has left the public in awe with some of its designs.
 The sneaker community worldwide was sent into a frenzy when they released the Paris Sneaker which looked like it was just exploded by a bomb.
-Back in 2018 they released a seven layer parka jacket that had six other jackets under it for no apparent reason.
+Back in 2018, they released a seven-layer parka jacket that had six other jackets under it for no apparent reason.

 The Balenciaga Trash Pouch will be available for the fall.